Adverse event following immunisation Factsheet

 Vaccines, like any medication or natural therapy, can have side effects.
-An adverse event following immunisation (AEFI) refers to any untoward medical occurrence that follows immunisation, whether expected or unexpected, and whether triggered by the vaccine or only coincidentally occurring after receipt of a vaccine (Australian Immunisation Handbook).
+An adverse event following immunisation (AEFI) refers to any untoward medical occurrence that follows immunisation.
+It does not necessarily have a causal relationship with the vaccine ( Australian Immunisation Handbook).

-Most reactions, such as low grade fever and pain at the injection site, are mild and are usually short lasting, and do not require special treatment or reporting.
-However, if you have concerns about a reaction that appears to be getting worse or does not fit the common reactions for that vaccine, then you should report it to SA Health's Immunisation Section.
+Most reactions, such as low-grade fever and pain at the injection site, are mild and are usually short lasting, and do not require special treatment.

 Reporting an AEFI is an essential part of ensuring ongoing vaccine safety monitoring.
 Being able to identify and respond quickly to any issues relating to vaccine safety is an essential part of maintaining public trust and confidence.

-The South Australian Vaccine Safety Surveillance (SAVSS) is a passive surveillance system designed for timely detection of signals suggestive of an increase in adverse events following immunisation associated with a particular vaccine.
-Reporting suspected adverse events following immunisation to SAVSS enhances SA Health's ability to provide advice and make recommendations about the safety of vaccines.
+The South Australian Vaccine Safety Surveillance (SAVSS) is a passive surveillance system designed for timely detection of signals suggestive of an increase in AEFI associated with a particular vaccine.
+Reporting suspected AEFI to SAVSS enhances SA Health's ability to provide advice and make recommendations about the safety of vaccines

 SAVSS enables the safe monitoring of immunisation programs in South Australia.